 Play spaces for all ages

 As you walk through the doors, you’ll find the rotating featured exhibit, which hosts cars on loan from private collectors.
-Through late 2018, Porsche 911s will be on display in this area.
-To the right of the special exhibit, you’ll find the Start Line Club.
+On the right side, you’ll find the Start Line Club.
 This learning-play space is perfect for little ones with hands-on experiments and — yes, cars to drive.